shengmingboai/IDESync-VSCode-JetBrains/README.md

 - In VSCode: Settings > Extensions > IDE Sync - Connect to JetBrains IDE > Port
 - In JetBrains IDE: Settings > Tools > IDE Sync - Connect to VSCode > WebSocket Port

+### Auto Sync on Startup (New Feature)

+You can now configure the sync to start automatically when the IDE launches:

+**VSCode:**
+- Go to Settings > Extensions > IDE Sync - Connect to JetBrains IDE
+- Enable "Auto Sync On Startup" checkbox
+- Restart VSCode for the setting to take effect

+**JetBrains IDE:**
+- Go to Settings > Tools > IDE Sync - Connect to VSCode
+- Enable "自动启动同步" checkbox
+- Restart the IDE for the setting to take effect

+*Note: Auto sync is disabled by default to maintain backward compatibility.*

 ## Usage

 1. Start both IDEs